Targeted Relief • Prescription Required

 How does LDN vaginal cream/gel work?

-When applied locally, LDN reduces inflammation, modulates the immune system, and eases pain in the vaginal and pelvic tissues.
-This provides concentrated relief while minimizing systemic side effects.
+When applied locally, LDN helps modulate immune activity and reduce inflammation in vaginal and pelvic tissues.

-What conditions can LDN vaginal cream/gel help manage?
+What conditions may LDN vaginal cream/gel be used for?

-Are there side effects with LDN vaginal cream/gel?
+Are there side effects from LDN vaginal cream/gel?

-Most patients tolerate it well.
-Mild local irritation or temporary discomfort may occur.
-Serious side effects are rare but should be discussed with your provider.
+Most patients tolerate the therapy well.
+Mild local irritation or temporary discomfort may occasionally occur.

 Get Started with Low-Dose Naltrexone (LDN) Vaginal Cream/Gel Today!